-Business model name Definition Example example where a call centre contacts the customer to confirm their details and complete the transaction.
+Business model name Definition Example

+complete the transaction.

 Service- based sales The service-based sales model is derived from underlying demand for a specific service.
 The customer wants to secure a service that they will need in future (for example a medical service or a funeral) and, in order to be able to afford it, takes an insurance policy sold by the provider of the underlying service, for example a hospital.
 The primary demand is therefore for the underlying service, and the demand for insurance is derived from it.
 The entity that sells the insurance is the same one that provides the underlying service.
 No insurance intermediaries are involved in the distribution of the insurance.
 Unlike in the local self-help model, the insurance may be underwritten by the service provider itself (often informally) or by an insurer.
 A further important determinant of this model is the nature of the risk retained by the provider.
 Only initiatives which offer guaranteed benefits to customers are considered as microinsurance and therefore are classified as service-based sales models.
 Grupo Vila, Brazil - a large, family-owned private cemetery and funeral home group of businesses operating in three states in the Northeast of Brazil that provides family funeral plans as part of its service package.

-35. Based on country diagnostics by the Access to Insurance InitiativeA2ii it has become clear that the variety in these models has a bearing on the relationship between insurer and policyholder and affects the treatment of the insured.
-Among these models, those that have achieved the greatest scale in inclusive insurance markets to date are often characterised by a complex value chain, with multiple discrete players (including an administrator32, a broker or agent, a customer aggregator and a payments platform) that can fulfil a range of potential functions.
+35. Based on country diagnostics by the A2ii it has become clear that the variety in these models has a bearing on the relationship between insurer and policyholder and affects the treatment of the insured.
+Among these models, those that have achieved the greatest scale in inclusive insurance markets to date are often characterised by a complex value chain, with multiple discrete players (including an administrator31, a broker or agent, a customer aggregator and a payments platform) that can fulfil a range of potential functions.
 Figure 1 below illustrates the potential links in the value chain: